North Point Light: History

 The first lighthouse on this bluff was built in 1855, a structure of Cream City brick with a cast iron lantern room, sited high to make it visible out on Lake Michigan.
 In the late 1880s it was jeopardized by erosion of the bluff and plans were made to replace it.

 In 1888 a 40-foot cast-iron lighthouse tower was built 100 feet in from the edge of the bluff, and the Queen Anne-style light keeper's quarters was built.
 The original 1855 lantern room was used on the new 1888 tower.
 Eventually trees in the park obstructed the light from the view of ships, so in 1912 the tower was dismantled and a riveted steel addition was erected and the original 1888 section was placed on top raising its height to 74 ft and light focal plane to 154 ft.
-Today it is the only lighthouse in the country built of 3 lighthouses.
-1855,1888,1912.
+Today, it is the only lighthouse in the country built of three separate lighthouses: the 1855, 1888, and 1912 ones.